 Is your energy job safe?

-Now is it almost 4 years that I have ventured out by myself to become a free range, lean and mean consultant.
+Now is it almost 4 years since I have ventured out by myself to become a free-range, lean, and mean consultant.
 I must admit that I am not as lean as I wished for and the mean factor has completely gone by now as I have learned quite a bit over those years.

 Back to the job market.

-Anyone looking into building a trading company from the scratch just about 4 years ago would have “hiring the right kind of people” as one of his top priorities.
+Anyone looking into building a trading company from scratch just about 4 years ago would have “hiring the right kind of people” as one of his top priorities.
 Then, decent and even some lousy traders were a priced commodity and they had to be wooed with lots of perks.
-Especially if you happened to be in some out of the way place.
+Especially if you happened to be in some out-of-the-way place.

 It was assumed that the indices comparing jobs would be gone anyhow but that there is always some human recluse that would not be conquered by computers yet as it’s too complex – at least not for some time.
 It just seems that the transformation is much faster and deeper than we all assumed as yesterday’s exotic contracts are today’s research object and tomorrow’s normal.
 Computer programs have a way to deal with the irrational.